-Configuration of these applications can vary system to system, but at its simplest:
+Configuration of these applications can vary from system to system, but at its simplest:

 - Trusted Platform Module (TPM) – special microchip in most newer Windows computers

-The CIS Help Desk is available to assist all users with turning on encryption.
+The CIS Help Desk can assist all users with turning on hard drive encryption.

-Instructions on how to do this yourself can be found of Microsoft’s and Apple’s website:
+You can find Instructions on how to do this yourself on Microsoft’s and Apple’s websites: